 All students, on and off-campus, fully remote or not, have access to each of these forms of testing.

-For other testing options, students can reference the compilation of testing resources compiled by the Health and Wellness Center.
+For other testing options and to schedule tests, students can reference the compilation of testing resources.

 Why are some forms of testing utilized over others depending on the situation?